emily343/RateMyTrip/docs/team-eval/peer-review.md

 ### My observation (Wahrnehmung)

 Sarah and I work great as a Team.
 Sarah works in a very structured, efficient and responsible way.
-She is a very realiable partner.
+She is a very reliable partner.

 ### Effect on me (Wirkung)